 For best results when using the MyLab website, please run any suggested web browser compatibility checks to ensure your browser settings do not conflict with the site.
 Based on past experience, 99% of technical difficulties with MyLab result from incorrect browser settings on a student's computer.
 Unfortunately I cannot provide troubleshooting and IT support for students using MyLab.
 If you encounter problems please click on the "Help & Support" link at the top of the MyLab login page.
+In the case of technical issues which cannot be solved before an assignment is due, you may use the campus computer labs to access MyLab.

-- Tests: There will be three 50-minute in-class tests and a comprehensive final examination.
+Tests: There will be three 50-minute in-class tests and a comprehensive final examination.
 The tests are tentatively scheduled for

-- Wednesday, September 20, 2017
+- Thursday, September 20, 2018

-- Wednesday, October 18, 2017
+- Thursday, October 18, 2018

-- Monday, November 20, 2017
+- Tuesday, November 20, 2018